-The two of concern regional ecosystems and one plant species of conservation significance are the main values of this park.
-The priorities for park management will be to mitigate any threats to these values through fire and pest management.
+The five regional ecosystems are the main values of this park.
+The priorities for park management will be to mitigate any threats to these values and species of conservation significance through fire and pest management.

 Management actions will be undertaken which aim to ensure: